 CLEAR ALL found next to the ADD NEW FILTER button within the Filters tab provides the ability to quickly delete all existing filters.
 Please note, these filters will be permanently deleted without the ability to automatically restore them.
 You will have to manually recreate the filters you want after you have deleted them.

 Receiving spam in your inbox is one of the worst aspects of email.
-In addition to our smart spam filter, we have built manual controls that allow you to whitelist and blacklist certain email addresses for improved customization of the spam filter.
-You can learn more about how the whitelist and blacklist feature works here.
+In addition to our smart spam filter, we have built manual controls that allow you to add email addresses to Block Lists or White Lists for improved customization of the spam filter.
+You can learn more about how the feature works here.

 The filters section allows for even more customized spam filtering by allowing you to send emails directly to spam that meet a variety of different parameters, as seen above.
 One particular useful filter is the ability to send all mail from an entire domain to the spam folder.
 You can accomplish this by setting the Condition to Sender -> Containing -> exampledomain.com, and setting the Action to Move to -> Spam.